robindanzinger/chadojs/readme.md

 To assure, that the real objects work together, we can write some integration tests.
 But integration tests are hard to setup, might be slow and we can't test specific behavior which depends on a specific state (time, service-availability).
 Integration tests might fail not only because of a bug but because of a depending resource which is not available for a moment).

 With chadojs you do not need to write these types of integration tests.
-Instead whenever you mock a unit, you have to verify that the real object behaves like the mock. chadojs supports you in writing these verification tests.
+Instead whenever you mock a unit, you have to verify that the real object can behave like the mock. chadojs supports you in writing these verification tests.

 # setup chadojs